 The function of many USB drives in today's Internet centric market is to offer cold data storage, which does not require an internet connection to provide access to your data and is generally thought of as more secure from virtual attacks.
 Flash drives are attractive options for people who need ready access to their business documents on the go without an internet connection or need sizable data capacity on hand.

 The unfortunate reality of flash drives is that they can be physically lost or stolen, and so it is therefore extremely important to protect your valuable information.
-There are plenty of anecdotes of foolish travelers who put their whole lives on one drive only to lose it and expose all their vulnerable data.
+There are plenty of anecdotes of foolish travelers who put their whole lives on one drive only to lose it and expose all their sensitive information.

 Hardware vs. Software Encryption for your USB Drive